hakolao/bevy_vulkano/README.md

 ![Apache](https://img.shields.io/badge/license-Apache-blue.svg)

-This plugin replaces core loop & rendering in bevy with [Vulkano](https://github.com/vulkano-rs/vulkano) backend.
+This plugin replaces core loop & rendering in [Bevy](https://github.com/bevyengine/bevy) with [Vulkano](https://github.com/vulkano-rs/vulkano) backend.
+Basically this allows you to be fully in control of your render pipelines with Vulkano without having to bother yourself with architecture much.
+Just roll your pipelines and have fun.

+This makes it extremely easy to do following with Vulkano:
+- Windowless Apps
+- Multiple Windows
+-

 The plugin contains functionality for resizing, multiple windows & utility for beginning and ending the frame.
-However, you'll need to do everything in between yourself (rendering).
+However, you'll need to do everything in between yourself.
 A good way to get started is to look at the examples.

 1. Add `VulkanoWinitPlugin`.
 It also adds `WindowPlugin` and anything that's needed.
 2. Then create your own rendering systems using vulkano's pipelines (See example.).
 You'll need to know how to use [Vulkano](https://github.com/vulkano-rs/vulkano).